Wholteza/advent-of-code/README.md

+# Advent of Code
-# My solutions to the problems presented at [Advent of Code](https://adventofcode.com/).
+My solutions to the problems presented at [Advent of Code](https://adventofcode.com/).